LEADING THE WORLD IN AVIATION AND AEROSPACE EDUCATION

 Facilities and student engagement

 The hands-on, competitive culture encourages students to push their abilities and enhance their skills to prepare for the working world.
-Students enjoy access to state-of-the-art facilities, including forensics labs, wind tunnels, rocket labs, robotics labs, meteorology and air traffic control labs, and the highly specialized equipment you won’t find at any other college, like the Suborbital Operations Science Lab, a space simulator capable of training astronauts for space exploration, a CRJ flight simulator, and the STEM Education Center and Planetarium, home to the newest major in Simulation Science, Gaming, and Animation.
+Students enjoy access to state-of-the-art facilities, including forensics labs, wind tunnels, rocket labs, robotics labs, meteorology and air traffic control labs, and the highly specialized equipment you won’t find at any other college, like the Aerospace Physiology Lab, where Pre-med students focus on the specialized needs of humans in flight, a CRJ flight simulator, and the STEM Education Center and Planetarium, home to the newest major in Simulation Science, Gaming, and Animation.
 Current and past Embry-Riddle students boast an enviable record of competitive success with projects.
 From the EcoCar Green Garage at the Daytona Beach Campus to the Eagle Works Advanced Vehicle Laboratory at the Prescott Campus, students can become involved in competitions that focus on green technology and land speed, while UAV competitions and Rocketry Challenges take competition to the skies and beyond.

 Two residential campuses—one in Prescott, Arizona, and one in Daytona Beach, Florida—offer an exceptional residential college experience, with competitive and recreational athletics; student clubs and organizations; Air Force, Army, and Navy ROTC opportunities; study abroad programs; and special events and speakers to keep you engaged and having fun while learning.
 Our Air Force ROTC Detachment is one of the top pilot producers among private universities and is one of the largest in the nation.
 Both campuses offer a mild climate, easy access to weekend recreational activities, flight training, and faculty with real-world experience and a shared love of science, technology, aviation, and space.